UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 We encourage applicants that:
 * meet the minimum qualifications.
 * have an interest in website accessibility and curation.
-* have experience in research computing and HYAK specifically.
-This could include experience in any of the following: 1) command-line interface in a Linux environment, 2) SLURM job scheduler, 3) python, 4) shell scripting.
+* have experience in research computing and Hyak specifically.
+This could include experience in any of the following: 1) command-line interface in a Linux environment, 2) Slurm job scheduler, 3) python, 4) shell scripting.
 * have an interest in computing systems administration.
-* have an interest in developing accessible computing-focused tutorials for the HYAK user community.
+* have an interest in developing accessible computing-focused tutorials for the Hyak user community.

 **Conference Opportunity:** [**The 2024 NSF Cybersecurity Summit**](https://www.trustedci.org/2024-nsf-cybersecurity-summit) program committee is now accepting applications to the Student Program.
 This year’s summit will be held October 7th-10th at Carnegie Mellon University in Pittsburgh, PA.
 Both undergraduate and graduate students may apply.
 No specific major or course of study is required, as long as the student is interested in learning and applying cybersecurity innovations to scientific endeavors.
 Selected applicants will receive invitations from the Program Committee to attend the Summit in-person.
 Attendance includes your participation in a poster session.
 The deadline for applications is **Friday June 28th at 12 am CDT**, with notification of acceptance to be sent by Monday July 29th. [**Click Here to Apply**](https://docs.google.com/forms/d/e/1FAIpQLScL5fljASO6R6XWlesQrB5Js3TTx0UlAbuDmbDFDGpVnFzyvQ/viewform)